aspose-email/Aspose.Email-API-Reference-Tutorials/email/russian/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 message.getTo().addMailAddress(new MailAddress("receiver@gmail.com"));
 ```

-#### Определение путей к каталогам вложений
+#### Define Directory Paths for Attachments

-Замените `"YOUR_DOCUMENT_DIRECTORY/"` на путь к папке, содержащей файлы, которые вы хотите прикрепить:
+Replace `"YOUR_DOCUMENT_DIRECTORY/"` with the path that contains the files you want to attach:

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY/";
 ```

-#### Добавление вложений (attach files to email)
+#### Add Attachments (attach files to email)

-Можно прикреплять различные типы файлов. Ниже мы добавляем текстовый файл, изображение, документ Word, архив RAR и PDF:
+You can attach a variety of file types.
+Below we add a text file, an image, a Word document, a RAR archive, and a PDF:

 ```java
 // Adding a text file